tpatterson1996/lcc-metadata-manual/getting-started.md

 ---

+### Suggested Workflow for Creating Metadata Records

+1. Gather information needed for metadata entry.
+2. Set default Settings, including ScienceBase import URL and LCC metadata repositories.
+3. Create or import Contacts.
+4. Create or import Projects.
+5. Create or import Products.
+6. Publish.
+7. Export for backup, transfer, or sharing.
+   * **Note: **You can export working backups before publishing but archival exports should be done after publishing since publishing can do things like add or change SBIDs in the records.

+---

 ### Preparing to Add Items

 You will need to prepare some information and settings before adding your metadata records.